chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 When you are corrupted, envision how this impacts your personality and motivations.
 You might struggle with a new compulsion, quirk, or fear.
 You might even bear a physical, sign of the corruption.
 If so, what is it?

-### Burdens

-* Cursed is marked when you Face Death and return with a soul-bound quest.
-This burden can only be cleared by completing the quest.
-* Tormented is marked when you Face Desolation and undertake a quest to prevent a dire future.

-Burdens are a result of life-changing experiences that leave you bound to quests.
-Clearing a burden can only be accomplished by resolving the quest.

-When you are cursed or tormented, you should consider the physical or emotional manifestations of these conditions.
-You have walked the lands beyond death or suffered visions of your greatest fears.
-What signs do you bear?
-How do these experiences affect your relationships?

-When you create your character, all debilities should be unmarked.

 ## Assets, Backgrounds, Skills, and Traits

 Assets represent your background, skills, and traits.
 They give you additional options and bonuses when making a move—or sometimes act as their own self-contained moves.